Sukanya807/Maven_Fuzzy_Factory_MYSQL/README.md

 -  Homepage is the top landing page.
 Analyze landing page performance, for the homepage specifically.

-### 💡Business Concept : Landing Page Performance and Testing
+### 💡 Business Concept : Landing Page Performance and Testing

 Landing page analysis and testing is about **understanding the performance of your key landing pages and then testing to improve your results.**

-### 💡Common Use Cases: Landing Page Performance and Testing
+### 💡 Common Use Cases: Landing Page Performance and Testing

 - Identifying your top opportunities for landing pages – high volume pages with higher than expected bounce rates or low conversion rates
 - Setting up A/B experiments on your live traffic to see if you can improve your bounce rates and conversion rates
 - Analyzing test results and making recommendations on which version of landing pages you should use going forward

 ### 3.  📌  BOUNCE RATE ANALYSIS

 #### Steps: